AuO-IX/Hello-World/README.md

 # Hello-World
 My First Repository
-I think this is where the decription goes.
+My creator learned that this is the place for a description.